lefela4/agario-clientv4/README.md

 ## Feedback ##
 If something is broken, please [email me](mailto:pulviscriptor@gmail.com) or [create issue](https://github.com/pulviscriptor/agario-client/issues/new).
 I will not know that something is broken until somebody will tell me that.
+# About
+## Developper

+<b> We are presentely looking for developpers. </b>

+To join us you need to :

+- Know the Javascript
+- Know buffer / ArrayBuffer
+- Have free time

+## How to join us

+<br> If you want to join us you need to send me an email or contact me on skype:
+<br> The firend requess contant need to be :

+<br> Hey, I want to join your team + what you can do for help us

+<b> <i> *** By joining us you can make money, this is not a job yet so you are not paid for your work at the start.
+But went we will get working bots whit no bugs, I will contact all team members and paid them for their work. *** </i> </b>

+## Thanks to

+<br> Special tnx for ogar server !
+<br> Special tnx for Sonic for a little fix !
+<br> Special tnx for NulearC for the fix of the first bytes !

 ## License ##
 MIT